fogus/spiel/pyramidenspiel/pyrametto/README.markdown

 To setup the game simple create stacks of the available pyramids in the middle of the table, grouped by color and size.
 This setup of pyramids is called the *global inventory*.

+During the course of play players will building their personal *vault* of pyramids from the stacks in play, for the purpose of final scoring.

 Turns in Pyrametto
 ==================